 Quick Answer for Tsukiji Fish Market Food

 - Days to be careful with: Sundays, Japanese national holidays, and some Wednesdays often have fewer shops open.
+Check the official Tsukiji Outer Market calendar before visiting.

 - Local rule: Do not eat while walking.
 Eat beside the stall or in the vendor’s designated eating area.